Source: http://bit.ly/1Hwm3lD Photo: Peter Rejcek Public Domain Image

 Blood Falls Microbial Ecosystem

-Quite amazingly, those actually metabolize specific ferric materials and sulfates for their nourishment.
-In simple language, these bacteria essentially consume iron!
+Quite amazingly, those fantastic lifeforms actually metabolize specific ferric materials and sulfates for their nourishment.
+In very simple language, these bacteria essentially consume iron!
 A detailed scientific analysis of the water of the falls additionally reveals yet another startling fact.

-That’s because any such analysis immediately reveals that the water contains a total of at least 17 different species of microbes.
-That’s an astounding variety given the conditions.
+That’s because any such analysis immediately reveals that the water contains a remarkable total of at least 17 different species of microbes.
+That’s an astounding variety given the unquestionably harsh conditions.
 Not only that, but the remarkabale liquid also contains virtually no oxygen.

-The isolated but absolutely amazing location presents scientists with the ability to study such a unique ecosystem.
+The isolated but absolutely amazing location continues to present scientists with the ability to study such an incredibly unique ecosystem.
 And Nature made it comparatively easy for them.
-To the utter delight of researchers, this thankfully occurs without the need to drill down to it.
+To the utter delight of many researchers, this thankfully occurs without the need to drill down to study it.

 Features Sharing Its Region